 PI System Demo

-The teams then run a brief (30 minutes or less) retrospective, the goal of which is to identify whatever issues they would like to address.
+The teams then run a brief (30 minutes or less) retrospective, the goal of which is to identify a few significant issues they would like to address during the problem-solving workshop.
 There is no one way to do this; several different Agile retrospective formats can be used .
-The objective of the retrospective is to identify a few significant problems that the teams can potentially address.

 Figure 3 illustrates the steps in the problem-solving workshop.